 A Notice of Financial Assistance Award issued by the contracting officer is the authorizing award document.
 It normally includes, either as an attachment or by reference: 1.
 General Terms and Conditions for DOE SBIR and STTR grants; 2.
 Special Terms and Conditions; 3.
 Applicable program regulations, if any; 4.
 Application as approved by DOE.; 5.
-DOE assistance regulations at 10 CFR part 600, or, for Federal Demonstration Partnership (FDP) institutions, the FDP terms and conditions; 6.
+DOE assistance regulations at 10 CFR part 600, 6.
 National Policy Assurances To Be Incorporated As Award Terms; 7.
 Budget Summary (Phase II only); and 8.
 Federal Assistance Reporting Checklist, which identifies the reporting requirements.